MAPS Youth Seminary

 Topics and Schedule

-Fall-Winter 2024 semester will begin September 8, 2024 and end December 15, 2024.
-Winter-Spring semester will begin January 5, 2025 and end June 1, 2025.
-Classes will be held in the MPR rooms on Sundays 4:00pm – 6:00pm.
-Youth Seminary will follow the same calendar as Sunday School with holidays the same as Lake Washington School District.
+Fall-Winter semester begins in September and ends in December.
+Winter-Spring semester begins in January and ends in June.
+Classes are held on Sundays 4:00pm – 6:00pm.
+Youth Seminary follows the same calendar as Sunday School with holidays the same as Lake Washington School District.

 Assessments will be incorporated regularly throughout the semester in the form of short quizzes and take-home assessments.
 There will be homework in order to foster retention of material and help students prepare for class.
 Attendance will be taken at the beginning of classes.